SAP/spartacus-docs/_pages/dev/b2b/customizing-b2b-commerce-organization.md

 ],
 ```

-### Cell components
+For more information, see [Table Component]({{ site.baseurl }}{% link _pages/dev/components/shared-components/split-view.md%}).

-Several implementations of `CellComponent` have been defined in the organization that apply to tables and subtables.
+**MAKE SURE THE ABOVE LINK IS CORRECT!**

-- `ToggleLinkCellComponent` - allows toggling branches on units list and set styles for depth level
+### Cell Components

-- `AssignCellComponent` - is used for allows assigning or unassigning items
+Several implementations of `CellComponent` have been defined in the Organization library that apply to tables and subtables, as follows:

-- `ActiveLinkCellComponent` - displays name and make whole row as link
+- `ToggleLinkCellComponent` allows toggling of branches on the units list and sets styles for the depth level
-- `AmountCellComponent` - prepared for display budget combined with currency
+- `AssignCellComponent` is used to allow assigning or unassigning of items
-- `DateRangeCellComponent` - displays combined start and end date for budget
+- `ActiveLinkCellComponent` displays the name and makes the whole row into a link
-- `LimitCellComponent` - depending on orderApprovalPermissionType shows purchase limit
+- `AmountCellComponent` displays the budget combined with the currency
-- `RolesCellComponent` - displays user roles in specified way
+- `DateRangeCellComponent` displays the combined start and end date for budget
-- `StatusCellComponent` - is used for display colorable status of active flag
+- `LimitCellComponent` shows the purchase limit, depending on `orderApprovalPermissionType`
-- `UnitCellComponent` - displays information about unit of current item
+- `RolesCellComponent` displays user roles in a specified way
-- `LinkCellComponent` - link for nested views (address)
+- `StatusCellComponent` is used for displaying the colorable status of an active flag
-- `UnitUserRolesCellComponent` - personalized link for open roles view
+- `UnitCellComponent` displays information about the unit of the current item

-### Local message component
+- `LinkCellComponent` provides a link for nested views (such as address)

-Newly added messages was used in the organization.
-They work similarly to global messages, but are displayed directly in the component of the subject they concern.
+- `UnitUserRolesCellComponent` is a personalized link for the open roles view

-- In common cases we use `NotificationMessageComponent` to display information about success or error.
+## Local Message Component

-- `ConfirmationMessageComponent` has been designed to ask question for make sure that user is aware of consequences of his action.
-Used e.g. in `ToggleStatusComponent` and `DeleteItemComponent`.
+Messages in the Organization library similarly to global messages, but are displayed directly in the component of the subject they are related to.
+For normal cases, Spartacus uses `NotificationMessageComponent` to display information about the success or failure of an action.
+The `ConfirmationMessageComponent` is designed to ask a question that ensures users are aware of any consequences that may result from their actions.
+The `ConfirmationMessageComponent` is used in the `ToggleStatusComponent` and `DeleteItemComponent`, for example.

 ## Core

-### Guards:
+### Guards

 We provided new [guard](https://sap.github.io/spartacus-docs/customizing-cms-components/#guarding-components) `AdminGuard` which verify that logged user has permissions to see organization pages.
 By default, it redirects into organization home page and displays warning message.

 ### Models

 - Models from core used in organization
 `Address, Currency, B2BApprovalProcess, B2BUserRole, OrderApprovalPermissionType`
 - Core models used for structure: